 Achilles Tendinopathy Treatments

-The trick with any Achilles tendon injury is getting it to heal with minimal scar tissue formation and with as much realignment of the tendon fibres as possible - something Blood Circulation Boost Therapy is great at!
+The trick with any Achilles tendon injury is getting your achilles back in the best possible condition you can is getting it to heal quick to minimize scar tissue growth - something our T•Shellz Wraps are great at!
 Even with optimum healing, there is always less elasticity in a previously injured tendon.
 This will cause your Achilles tendon to hurt during regular movement and exercise.
 However, if you heal your injury efficiently and quickly, your chance of re-injury later on is much lower than average.

 The Achilles tendon is a difficult tendon to rest completely as it is an essential tendon for walking and daily activities.
 Fortunately, there are healing tools that can help treat your Achilles tendon and speed up the healing process so you can get back to a life without pain and risk of further injury.
-Deep Tissue Regeneration Therapy (Blood Circulation Boost Therapy) increases the elasticity of soft tissue while reducing scar tissue at the treatment site.
-Most importantly, Blood Circulation Boost Therapy (vie use of the TShellz Wrap) will promote increased blood flow to heal your Achilles tendon faster and more completely than any other home treatment methods available.
+The use of a T•Shellz Wrap (Deep Tissue Therapy) increases elasticity of soft tissue while promoting blood flow at the treatment site.

 Once the inflammation in your Achilles tendon has been reduced, nourishing and strengthening the tissue in the Achilles tendon and surrounding area is recommended.